High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Acknowledgments

 \section{Acknowledgments}

-E.~Gaburro is member of the CARDAMOM team at the Inria center of the University of Bordeaux and gratefully acknowledges the support received from the European Union with the Marie Skłodowska-Curie Individual Fellowship \textit{SuPerMan} (grant agreement No. 101025563) and with the ERC Starting Grant \textit{ALcHyMiA} (grant agreement No. 101114995).
-S.~Chiocchetti acknowledges the support obtained by the Deutsche Forschungsgemeinschaft (DFG) via the project \textit{DROPIT}, grant no. GRK 2160/2, and from the European Union’s Horizon Europe Research and Innovation Programme under the Marie Skłodowska-Curie Postdoctoral Fellowship \textit{MoMeNTUM} (grant agreement No. 101109532).

-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+E.~Gaburro is member of the INdAM GNCS group in Italy.
+E.~Gaburro gratefully acknowledges the support received from the European Union with the ERC Starting Grant \textit{ALcHyMiA} (grant agreement No. 101114995).
+Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

+Finally, E.~Gaburro would like to thank Dr. Simone Chiocchetti for the valuable and fruitful discussions regarding the conception of the method.